 - Mortgage insurance: Private mortgage insurance (PMI) protects the bank in case you don't pay.
 Typically if you pay at least 20% down, you won’t need PMI.

 While the buyer's list may seem longer than the seller's, many of these come at a minimal fee.
-The buyer’s closing costs are generally between 2 to 5% of the sale price
+The buyer’s closing costs are generally estimated between 2% to 5% of the sale price

 Escrow account for homeowners insurance and property taxes